mariatefranca/GDP_growth_predictions/README.md

 ``source .env/bin/activate``

-Install the package used in this project:
+Install the packages used in this project:

 ``pip install -r src/requirements.txt``